 Reflective paints, metal leaf, and fragmented forms suggesting drapery and brocade impart to the works an opulence reminiscent of the Baroque.
 This richness, though, is belied by the ephemeral nature of the paper, a simple material whose malleability and strength nonetheless allows great versatility.
-The intricate visual patterns invite close inspection, revealing dense groupings of small repetitive marks that pierce the paper and create a secondary pattern of negative space.
+These intricate visual patterns invite close inspection, revealing dense groupings of small repetitive marks that pierce the paper and create a secondary pattern of negative space.
 Some patterns are interrupted, or left purposely incomplete, others run off the edges of their support.

 My grandparents owned a scrap paper company.
 I remember the bales of shredded paper at the warehouse, and how my grandmother would tape pages of discarded books back together to give them to my sister and me.
 I learned as a child that paper has weight and heft, and that there is beauty and meaning in the old and discarded.
 Bringing that sensibility into my art practice allows me to feel that I can capture the past in an enduring present.